-A tiled roof structure is another option that requires more materials and construction.
+A tiled roof structure is another option that can transform your yard into an ultimate backyard, but requires more materials and construction.
 The structure would match the tile of your house, with stucco and columns.
-Tiled roof structures typically start around $20,000.
+Tiled roof structures typically start around $21,000+.
 Again adding utilities, TVs, gas & appliances can all add to that number and go up from there.

 What are the starting costs of landscaping?

 The last big option that we can discuss is landscaping.
 Landscaping is also determined by your yard.
 The more square footage, the more it’s going to cost.
 If you put in a timer, drip lines, valves, granite, some plants and some trees that would typically be around $7,000.
 These guidelines should give you a good idea of what your project might cost.
 However, keep in mind as you add more of these features together, your price will increase by a 10% – 20% margin.